cdkbook

 Writing CDK Applications

 This book gave a lot of small code snippets, which can easily be integrated in larger programs.
 But the book has not shown so far what such a larger program can look like.
 This book is not about Java programming, and therefore did not introduce those aspects of using the CDK.
 Nevertheless, this section gives a brief introduction on how to write a Java application, a BeanShell script, and a Groovy script.
-Most code snippets in this book are actually Groovy scripts, but this repository has some Jupyter notebook examples.

 A (Very) Basic Java Application